urabidurr/ThePDFFiles__abidurr6_tahmimh2_marcoq4_tawabb/app/keys/readme.md

 Obtain Method:

 Log In Via Email
 This code asks the user for their email address and sends them a confirmation link.
-The user then enters the link they received in their email and is given a token for their account
+The user then enters the link they received in their email and is given a token for their account.

     from characterai import aiocai, sendCode, authUser